abernicchia-heroku/heroku-flow-action/README.md

-# Heroku Review Apps GitHub Action
+# Heroku Flow Action
-GitHub Action to create a Heroku Review App from a private repository on pull requests using the [Heroku Source Endpoint API](https://devcenter.heroku.com/articles/build-and-release-using-the-api#sources-endpoint) to upload the code.
+GitHub Action to upload the source code to Heroku from a private GitHub repository using the [Heroku Source Endpoint API](https://devcenter.heroku.com/articles/build-and-release-using-the-api#sources-endpoint).
+The uploaded code is then built to either deploy an app (on push events) or create a review app (on pull_request events).
 The Review App is automatically removed when the pull request is closed.

 In a GitHub Workflow, this action requires to be preceeded by the [actions/checkout](https://github.com/actions/checkout) to work properly.

 ## Disclaimer